 - Have A Tray Of Togetherness

-As shared by the winner of our CNY social media contest, Kong Pak Seong, the tray of togetherness is something that his family will serve to visiting relatives to snack on, or as sweet gifts during CNY.
+The tray of togetherness is something that your family will serve to visiting relatives to snack on or as sweet gifts during CNY.
 This tray contains eight compartments, an auspicious number.
 Every ingredient carries different meanings as well.
 For example, candied melon for good health, kumquat for prosperity, lychee nuts for strong family ties and peanuts for longevity.
+We may not have any visitors this CNY but hey, you can still have all these sweet snacks all to yourself

 - Spring Clean